dhis2/dhis2-releases/releases/2.41/README.md

     * [TECH-1658](https://dhis2.atlassian.net/browse/TECH-1658) The endpoints `/tracker/trackedEntities` and `/tracker/enrollments` now throw a `400|Bad Request` in the event of inconsistent parameters involving the program field or any combination thereof.
 Previously, this scenario would result in an `409|Conflict`.

+    * [TECH-1589](https://dhis2.atlassian.net/browse/TECH-1589): When accessing the `/tracker/enrollments endpoint`, a `403|Forbidden` status will be triggered if the user lacks authorization for the specified program, tracked entity type, or either the tracked entity's or program's tracked entity type.
+Previously a `409|Conflict` was triggered instead.

 #### Deprecated APIs

 ##### Semicolon as separator for identifiers (UID)